 This course is designed to assist students in the preparation and completion of their capstone Music Honors Project.
-Employing independent research, methods, and skills, students will complete the Music Honors sequence with a document, presentation, or performance in a vast array of topics which may include, but not be limited to: analysis, composition, pedagogy, music education, musicology, recording, or interdisciplinary art forms with music.
-Students may employ a method of choice in the delivery of their final presentation that could include a lecture-recital format, powerpoint presentation, or performance in conjunction with their final written document suitable for graduate school application for a Master of Music degree.
+The Music Honors Project includes the following elements: (1) a written document, consisting of an artist statement, a creative and/or academic project, and selfevaluation, and (2) a presentation of the project.
+Employing independent research, methods, and skills, students will complete the Music Honors sequence with an artist statement, along with a document, recording, presentation, and/or performance, covering a vast array of topics, which may include, but not be limited to: analysis, composition, pedagogy, music education, musicology, recording, performance, or interdisciplinary art forms with music.
+Students may employ a method of choice in the delivery of their final presentation that could include a lecturerecital format, a traditional presentation, or a performance in conjunction with their final written document, suitable for a graduate school application to a master's of music degree.
+Prerequisites: Must be taken during the final year of enrollment in the Music Honors track.